NEWS JUNE 2020: POSTDOCTORAL POSITIONS IMMEDIATELY AVAILABLE

-exocytosis and extracellular vesicle signaling in brain development,
+PAST NEWS: NEUROFRANCE 2019 symposium on exocytosis and extracellular vesicles in brain development, maintenance, and disease.

 See Neurofrance 2019: https://www.professionalabstracts.com/nf2019/iplanner/#/grid

-Our primary goal is to understand how the capacity of the brain cell systems to maintain function and resist neurodegenerative disease is regulated on molecular, cellular and inter-cellular levels, and how this may impact on the progression of neurodegenerative disease processes and how these mechanisms may be targeted for stopping or slowing down these diseases.
-We study these questions in Huntington's disease (HD), a genetic and tractable neurodegenerative disease for which well-characterized models and high dimensional datasets are available across species, with the transfer of knowledge to other diseases such as Alzheimer's disease (AD).
+Our primary goal is to understand how the capacity of the brain cell systems to maintain function and resist neurodegenerative disease is regulated on molecular, cellular and inter-cellular levels, how this may slow down the progression of neurodegenerative disease processes, and how these mechanisms may be exploited on a therapeutic level.
+We study these questions in Huntington's disease (HD), a genetic neurodegenerative disease for which well-characterized models and high dimensional datasets are available across species, and in Alzheimer's disease (AD).

-A related goal of our laboratory is to use our multi-disciplinary expertise to identify resilience factors in neurodegenerative diseases (HD, AD) and age-related stress.
+A related goal of our laboratory is to use our multi-disciplinary expertise to fight the loss of autonomy caused by acute stress in older people.

-Our knowledge discovery model is based on combined use systems modeling, cell biology, genetics, and clinical research.
+Our knowledge discovery model is based on the combined use of systems modeling, cell biology, genetics, and clinical research.

-To understand how neurodegenerative diseases may work on a system level, we developed BioGemix —a data integration framework based on combining several machine learning approaches— and we use it for basic research and clinical discovery purposes.
+To understand how neurodegenerative diseases and aging may work on a system level, we developed BioGemix —a data integration framework based on innovative machine learning approaches for biological precision in the analysis of high dimensional data— and we use it for basic research and clinical discovery purposes.

-Experimental biology involves cellular models such as mouse neurons and human iPSC stem cells, and C. elegans genetics.
+Experimental biology involves cellular models such as human iPSC-derived cells, and C. elegans genetics.

 We access human disease cohort data through our network of collaborators.

-We work with the European HD Network (EHDN), APHP, the Gerontopole Ile-de-France, the Paris Region initiative'Longevity and aging', Inserm, Sorbonne Université and CNRS.
+We work with the European HD Network (EHDN), APHP, the Gerontopole Ile-de-France, the Paris Region initiative'Longevity and aging', Sorbonne Université, CNRS, INSERM and patient associations.

-We promote a research model based on a multi-disciplinary and trans-sectorial strategic platform able to study several aspects of age-related diseases, addressing the following questions:
+We promote a strategic model based on a multi-disciplinary and trans-sectorial approach that is able to study several aspects of age-related diseases, addressing the following questions:

-- What are the most important systems compensation mechanisms in neurodegenerative diseases?
-How to target these mechanisms in order to stop the progression of neurodegenerative diseases such as HD and AD?
+- What are the most important compensatory mechanisms in neurodegenerative diseases and what are their dynamics over time?
+How to target these mechanisms to prolonge compensation and delay the progression of neurodegenerative diseases such as HD and AD?

 - What are the factors allowing to predict the individual capacity for biological resilience in neurodegenerative disease and age-related stress?
 Along these lines, what are the molecular diagnosis and precision medicine markers allowing to predict the most likely course of neurodegenerative disease progression rate and the most likely course of functional recovery upon age-related stress?